Real Estate Money Laundering: How It Works, Red Flags, and How to Detect It

 Australia's AUSTRAC has covered real estate agents since 2018 following documented exploitation of that sector by criminal networks.

 These requirements tie directly into a bank's obligation to monitor wire transfers associated with property purchases and to apply enhanced due diligence whenever shell companies, high-risk jurisdictions, or politically exposed persons appear in a transaction chain.
+For lenders there's a further exposure: if a property is later seized as criminal proceeds, the security interest on the underlying mortgage may be impaired.
+That risk alone justifies thorough source-of-funds verification before any property-linked credit is extended.

 How FluxForce detects Real Estate Money Laundering